CatHood0/flutter_quill_delta_easy_parser/README.md

 ## What Does the Package Do?

-This package transforms the content of a `QuillJS` editor into an easy-to-work-with paragraph format.
+This package transforms the content of a `Quill JS` editor into an easy-to-work-with paragraph format.

 By default, a QuillJS editor outputs its content in the `Quill Delta` format.
 While the `Delta` format works great for a browser-based editor like `Quill`, it's not the most convenient data format if you'd like to generate other types of documents (e.g., Word or PDF) from Quill's contents.

-RichText Parser will transform a `Quill Delta` into a more convenient paragraph-based format.
+`RichTextParser` will transform a `Quill Delta` into a more convenient paragraph-based format.
 How Does It Work?

-`QuillJS` outputs a `Delta` with a format like the following:
+`Quill JS` outputs a `Delta` with a format like the following:

 ```dart
 final delta = Delta()